Formaleuros, Formalbitcoins, and Virtual Monies: Informaticology of money and finance (IoM F)

-\item If one considers bank account money to possess the higher degree of liquidity in comparison to ordinary currency (coins, banknotes, electronic currency cards, debit cards), then some further aspects need attention. \begin{itemize} \item Under this assumption the best money to which the public has access is all managed by the commercial banks and therefore the risk of bank failure needs to be taken into account. \item That makes bank accounts with the economically strongest banks the best available money, at least if the money is to be used as a store of value. \item This state of affairs makes it imperative that the pubic can assess the relative strength of banks.
-Even if a state guarantees an account (at least up to some amount) in case of bankruptcy of a bank, because of potential delays in redemption and also because of potential legal problems when claiming from the state, a bank failure in general poses a liquidity risk for its account holders. \item Because each bank may impose upper limits on the size of its accounts which induces upper bounds on homogeneous quantities of money which may exist. \end{itemize}
+\item If one considers bank account money to possess the higher degree of liquidity in comparison to ordinary currency (coins, banknotes, electronic cards for payment, debit cards), then some further aspects need attention. \begin{itemize} \item Under this assumption the best money to which the public has access is all managed by the commercial banks and therefore the risk of bank failure needs to be taken into account. \item That makes bank accounts with the economically strongest banks the best available money, at least if the money is to be used as a store of value. \item This state of affairs makes it imperative that the pubic can assess the relative strength of banks.
+Even if a state guarantees an account (at least up to some amount) in case of bankruptcy of a bank, because of potential delays in redemption and also because of potential legal problems when claiming from the state, a bank failure in general poses a liquidity risk for its account holders. \item Each bank may impose upper limits on the size of its accounts.
+This policy induces upper bounds on homogeneous (that is being assemblies of the same money class) quantities of money which may exist. \end{itemize}

 \item Bank money is at the top of the hierarchy for large payments only (say over 10.000 Euro).
-For smaller (though not very small) payments and for purchases where the seller is confronted with a risk that cannot easily be insured during the transaction credit cards are more liquid.
+For smaller (though not very small) payments and for purchases where the seller is confronted with a risk that cannot easily be insured during or after the transaction credit cards are more liquid.
 For some transactions such as renting a car at an airport the use of a credit card may be necessary and no ordinary form of money may be accepted.
 One may wonder whether such cars are indeed for hire.
 Clearly there is more to credit cards than merely providing a service on top of a bundle of existing financial products.

 Credit cards are related to creditworthiness.
 Having a fixed income is helpful if not needed to acquire a credit card.
-Some transactions (for instance renting an apartment in Amsterdam) require an proof that the prospective inhabitant enjoys a monthly private income that cannot be replaced by any other form of guarantee.
-Again one may question whether such apartments are actually for hire.
+Some transactions (for instance renting an apartment in Amsterdam) require a proof that the prospective inhabitant enjoys a monthly private income, and that proof cannot be replaced by any other form of guarantee.
+Again one may question whether such apartments are actually for hire.\footnote{ Two years later when revising this paper with the crisis on the Amsterdam housing market being felt in all market segments, landlords have become far less demanding.}